matthew-brett/bham-turing/townhall-1/bham_turing_th1.md

 Jeff Hammerbacher quoted in [@loukides2010what_is]

-# US developments in data science: teaching
+# Developments in data science: teaching

 > ... academic institutions should encourage the development of a basic
 > understanding of data science in all undergraduates.

 @natacad2018ds

-# US developments in data science: research
+# Developments in data science: research

 *   Careers
 *   Education and Training